ktndbrg/tsl/README.md

 # tsl
 Tandberg Scientific Library.
 GPLv3 License.

+Project is a *WIP* - needs to be organized before the commits starts rolling in.

 In my studies I find the methods of linear algebra and numerical analysis to be very interesting.
 Since I am learning the C++20 language (coming from C17) I find it very intuative to write numerical based software.